zakcali/trimLabResults/README.md

 The term "Kalsiyum" expected to be seen only once, but "mg/dL" could be seen multipl times, so the code above only removes first occurence of "mg/dL"

-this code removes all occurences (globally) of "mg/dl"
+this code removes all occurences (globally) of "mg/dl".
+First parameter must be a RegularExpression now:

   	shortText = shortText.replace (/mg/dL/g, "");